Dental Crown Cost in 2026

 Dental crown cost by material (2026 benchmarks)

 The single biggest driver of the price of a crown — commonly called a tooth cap — is the material, not the dentist.
 The chart below shows independent low–high ranges for the seven crown types you will actually be quoted, on one shared scale so they are directly comparable.
-Ranges are compiled from ADA fee data, FAIR Health and published 2024-2026 cost data, and are deliberately free of any single clinic's commercial framing — chain DSOs tend to understate, premium cosmetic practices to overstate.
+Ranges are compiled from the ASQ360°/CareCredit Average Procedural Cost Study and published 2024-2026 cost data, and are deliberately free of any single clinic's commercial framing — chain DSOs tend to understate, premium cosmetic practices to overstate.

 Per single tooth.
 Stainless steel applies to children's primary (baby) teeth.
-Source: Real Dental Costs analysis of ADA, FAIR Health and 2024-2026 cost data.
+Source: Real Dental Costs — compiled from published payer and provider fee data (2024-2026).

-- Porcelain-fused-to-metal (PFM) — a metal core under a tooth-colored shell.
+- Porcelain-fused-to-metal (PFM) — codes D2750-D2752 depending on the alloy.
+A metal core under a tooth-colored shell.
 The most affordable natural-looking option, but a thin dark line can show at the gumline over time.

-- All-ceramic / all-porcelain — metal-free and highly aesthetic, the usual choice for visible front teeth.
+- All-ceramic / all-porcelain — code D2740.
+Metal-free and highly aesthetic, the usual choice for visible front teeth.

-- Zirconia — very strong and tooth-colored, increasingly the default recommendation for molars and front teeth alike.
+- Zirconia — also billed as D2740 (zirconia is a ceramic).
+Very strong and tooth-colored, increasingly the default recommendation for molars and front teeth alike.

-- E-max (lithium disilicate) — prized for translucency on single front teeth; premium aesthetics.
+- E-max (lithium disilicate) — billed as D2740 as well; prized for translucency on single front teeth; premium aesthetics.

-- Gold / metal alloy — the most durable and gentlest on opposing teeth; usually reserved for out-of-sight back molars.
+- Gold / metal alloy — codes D2790-D2792 by alloy class.
+The most durable and gentlest on opposing teeth; usually reserved for out-of-sight back molars.

 - Same-day (CEREC) — milled chairside in one visit, so there is no temporary crown and no second appointment.